DaltonLee-tech/KQL-Alert-Creation/README.md

 ![image](https://github.com/user-attachments/assets/75e901de-635b-4463-be09-c8cb63588d42)

-The second line in the query specifies the event ID of the log.
+The 2nd line in the query specifies the event ID of the log.
 In this case we are looking for failed logins so the corresponding EventID is 4625.

 ![image](https://github.com/user-attachments/assets/26f20d2b-ee70-4615-93f8-9435b3616c1f)

-The third line restricts our results to only the past hour.
+The 3rd line restricts our results to only the past hour.

 ![image](https://github.com/user-attachments/assets/b2b59a1e-5258-4c0c-99d3-154ad91c4860)